Mule (smuggling)

 A mule or courier is someone who personally smuggles contraband across a border (as opposed to sending by mail, etc.) for a smuggling organization.
 The organizers employ mules to reduce the risk of getting caught themselves.
 Methods of smuggling include hiding the goods in vehicles or carried items, attaching them to one's body, or using the body as a container.

 In the case of transporting illegal drugs, the term drug mule applies.
-Other slang terms include Kinder Surprise and Easter Egg.
+Other slang terms include Kinder Surprise and Easter egg.
 Small-scale operations, in which one courier carries one piece or a very small quantity, are sometimes called the ant trade.

+Recruitment

+The kind of mules recruited by smugglers can vary by how expensive the product being moved is and how easy it is to replace.
+Moving more expensive to produce product like heroin or cocaine generally requires at least a little trust and training in the mule, and taking detection seriously.
+Moving cheap to produce product such as fentanyl can cause smugglers to just grab anyone though - as fentanyl is easy to replace, any one courier getting caught is their problem, and not a huge loss to the smugglers.
+Cartels have historically been willing to simply threaten people and force them into the life of a drug mule.
+However, despite cultural depictions of coyotes covertly crossing the desert to escape detection, one of the most common ways of smuggling across the Mexico–United States border in the 21st century has been to recruit American citizens, and have them legally cross the border.
+These kinds of mules are not forced into the job, but the pay for even a few successful trips is highly tempting for the financially desperate.

 Techniques

 Concealment

 Methods of smuggling include hiding the goods in a large vehicle, luggage, or clothes.
 In a vehicle, the contraband is hidden in secret compartments.

 Sometimes the goods are hidden in the bag or vehicle of an innocent person, who does not know about the contraband, for the purpose of retrieving the goods elsewhere.

 Some contraband is legal to possess but is subject to taxes or other import restrictions, such as second-hand clothes and computers, and the purpose of the smuggling is to get around these restrictions.
 In this case, smuggling may be done in plain sight, in smaller quantities, so that a suitcase full of used clothes or a new computer can be passed off as a personal possession rather than an importing business.